oasci/reptar/docs/source/parsers-extractors.rst

 ``parsed_info``
 ---------------

-Used to store any and all information that can be added to a :ref:`data <data>` object.
+Used to store any and all information that can be added to a :ref:`File <file>` object.

 .. autoattribute:: reptar.parsers.parser.parsed_info
     :noindex: